Configure document management

 Yes.
 SharePoint storage is supported natively and can be selected as the storage location for a document type.
 In addition, any URL addressable file can be made an attachment via the URL document type.

-How does the default storage location for Document Management change in on-premises environments?
+How does the default storage location for Document Management change in Finnce + Operations environments?

-For on-premises environments, the Azure Blob storage provider for attachments is replaced by a file folder storage provider so that attachments are kept on-premise instead of being stored in the cloud.
+For Finance + Operations, the Azure Blob storage provider for attachments is replaced by a file folder storage provider so that attachments are kept on-premise instead of being stored in the cloud.
 Therefore, the default storage location for attachments is a file folder.

 If I accidentally delete an attachment stored in Azure Blob storage, can it be restored?